7 Tips for Your Furniture to Get the Smell Out of Wood

 • Ensure they use non-toxic, furniture-safe cleaning methods.

-How to Remove Musty Smells from Wood
+How to Remove Musty Smell from Wood Furniture

 Musty odors often indicate mold or mildew.
 Here’s how to handle them: